 Here is a quick view of the comparison table of our top 6 choices:

-6 best road bike saddles you can buy today for touring and long rides
+6 best road bike saddles you can buy today for long rides

 - Weight(gm): 215/217